Cordilione/Soulburner-Handbook/Soulburner Handbook/1-Design Characters/Brandon Build 2-1-25.md

 	Effect: A spell for flushing out minor poison and disease Healing Light
 	Effect: Heal HP equal to 1d6+cha
-## Abilities
----
-Bolstered Help
-	When an ally gains health within 30ft of you, you can use your reaction to heal an extra 1d4+Cha modifier Devine Ritual of Healing
-	You can perform a ritual to ask Airmed to fully restore HP of a creature.
-The ritual requires 30 minutes, burned incense and an effigy of Airmed.

 ## Gear
 ---
 med kit